Nestor Binabo

-Nestor K. Binabo is a Nigerian politician and former teacher who briefly served as the acting Governor of Bayelsa State, in southern Nigeria, from January to February 2012.
-A chieftain of the All Progressives Congress, he also served as Speaker and Deputy Speaker of the Bayelsa State House of Assembly.
-He is a former member of the People's Democratic Party.
+Nestor K. Binabo (died 29 June 2023 in Abuja, Nigeria) was a Nigerian politician and teacher who briefly served as the acting Governor of Bayelsa State, from January to February 2012.
+A member of the Peoples Democratic Party, he also served as Speaker and Deputy Speaker of the Bayelsa State House of Assembly.
+After leaving office, he was a member of the All Progressives Congress until his death in 2023.

 Political career

 Pre-speakership and early career

 Binabo began his political career in the Sagbama Local Council.

 Later, Binabo was elected to the Bayelsa State Assembly, and served as deputy speaker and the State Commissioner of Youths and Conflict Resolution.
 He also served as acting speaker.

-Speakership (2010-2012)
+Speakership (2010–2012)

 Binabo was elected speaker in July 2010, after his predecessor, Werinipre Seibarugo, was appointed deputy governor following the impeachment and removal of Peremobowei Ebebi.
 Binabo himself was initially floated as a candidate for the position.
 During his tenure, he drew controversy for allegedly supporting a plan to fire 500 government workers.
 In 2011, he was put on trial for allegedly failing to disclose that he was terminated from a position at Rivers State Ministry of Education and forging certificates presented to the Independent National Electoral Commission, which would have disqualified him from public office.
 He was found innocent in October.